design-tokens/community-group/CHARTER.md

 ### Test Suites and Other Software

 The group MAY produce test suites to support the Specifications.
-Please see the GitHub [LICENSE](https://github.com/design-tokens/working-group/blob/master/LICENSE.md) file for test suite contribution licensing information.
+Please see the GitHub [LICENSE](https://github.com/design-tokens/community-group/blob/main/LICENSE.md) file for test suite contribution licensing information.

 ## Dependencies or Liaisons

-{TBD: List any significant dependencies on other groups (inside or outside W3C) or materials. }
+{TBD: List any significant dependencies on other groups (inside or outside W3C) or materials.}

 ## Community and Business Group Process